 Spencer Gardner has been writing for Strong Towns since 2016.
-He is a transportation planner based in Madison, WI, who spends his spare time chasing his children, riding bikes, doing hobbyist computer programming, and very occasionally writing about urban issues.
-You can read his thoughts about transportation at http://roadsarelike.tumblr.com.
+He is a transportation planner based in Spokane, WA, who spends his spare time chasing his children, riding bikes, and doing hobbyist computer programming.
+He's also getting started on his own missing middle development project in Spokane's West Central neighborhood.

 A mechanistic approach to city problems exposes us to two harms: one is that we employ the wrong solutions.
 The other is that we actually make things worse.